-The (former) Ministry of Agriculture and Lands and the British Columbia Paleontological Alliance (BCPA) sought input from the public on designating an official Provincial Fossil to be added to the official Provincial Symbols of British Columbia.
+The Ministry of Forests, Lands, Natural Resource Operations and Rural Development sought input from the public on selecting a Provincial Fossil to be added to the official Provincial Symbols of British Columbia.

 British Columbia’s list of official symbols and emblems include:

 - Pacific Dogwood - adopted as the floral emblem in 1956